SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/tsf_implementation/items/expectations/EXPECT-L0-12.md

 ---
 id: EXPECT-L0-12
-header: "Wireless DCI display."
+header: "The DCI display fullscreen will be out of the car (wireless..."
 text: |
   The DCI display fullscreen will be out of the car (wireless display) lauching Qt (first without autostart, then with autostart).

 level: 1.1
 normative: true
 references: